SciCompKL/CoDiPack/documentation/TutorialA5.md

 // struct HessianInterface
   T& operator()(const size_t i, const size_t j, const size_t k);
 ~~~~
-For both interfaces the parameter `i` iterates over the output variables and j iterates over the input variables.
+For both interfaces, the parameter `i` iterates over the output variables and j iterates over the input variables.
 In the
-Hessian version of the operator, the parameter `k` iterates over the input variables from the second order derivation.
+Hessian version of the operator, the parameter `k` iterates over the input variables corresponding to the second order derivation.

 In order to demonstrate how a simple wrapper for the data structure can be written, we will create a wrapper for a
 Hessian.
 Our underlying data will be an array which is organized such that all values for one output are stored in a
-column major matrix, that is `j` is the fastest running index, `k` the second one and `i` is the slowest running index.
+column major matrix, that is, `j` is the fastest running index, `k` the second one and `i` is the slowest running index.
 The implementation of the wrapper is then:
 ~~~~{.cpp}
 struct HessianPointer {